Christopher Anderson MBACP (Accred) BPS Cert Supervision

 I welcome inquiries from individuals regardless of social background, ethnicity, sexual orientation, sexual identity, religious or political views.

 Contact me if you would like to book an appointment, ask questions or have an informal chat before deciding if you'd like to book.

 I have been working as a counsellor and psychotherapist since 2006 and as a supervisor since 2017.

 I am a fully accredited counsellor and psychotherapist with the British Association for Counselling and Psychotherapy (BACP).

-I provide therapy on behalf of a number of Employee Assistance Providers, working with employees to help them resolve issues that impact on their ability to carry out their jobs efficiently.
+I provide therapy for private clients as well as a number of Employee Assistance Providers, working with employees to help them resolve issues that impact on their ability to carry out their jobs efficiently.